 COVID-19 webpage for updates.

-Visitors to the Fisheries licensing offices are requested to phone the number displayed at the ground floor security desk and will be assisted accordingly.
-This will enable appropriate social distancing to apply.
+Visitors to the Fisheries licensing offices are requested to phone the number displayed at the first floor reception foyer and will be assisted accordingly.

 A new online digital licensing platform, FishPort

 provides an alternative to the paper-based licensing application system for the commercial wild-capture marine fishing industry in Tasmania.

 Specified areas of reserved land managed by Tasmania Parks and Wildlife Service have reopened for hunting.

 Private farms may still be closed or have restricted access.
 Permission should be sought from the landholder before entering private properties.